Mathematics and gesture

 Univ of Toronto, 1977, Hon BA, Chinese Lang

-Susan Gerofsky brings experience in a number of fields to bear in an innovative and interdisciplinary approach to curriculum theory, and to mathematics education in particular.
-She holds degrees in languages and linguistics as well as mathematics education, and worked for twelve years in film production, eight years in adult education (including workplace and labour education), and eight years as a high school teacher with the Vancouver School Board.
-Dr. Gerofsky has been involved in interdisciplinary research and teaching involving mathematics education, applied linguistics, and film.
+Susan Gerofsky brings experience in a number of fields to bear in an innovative and interdisciplinary approach to mathematics education and environmental education and curriculum theory.
+She holds degrees in languages and linguistics as well as mathematics education, and worked for twelve years in film production, eight years in adult education (including workplace and labour education), and nine years as a high school teacher with the Vancouver School Board.
+Dr. Gerofsky has been involved in interdisciplinary research and teaching involving embodied, arts-based mathematics education, garden-based environmental education, applied linguistics, and film.

 Gerofsky, S. (2010).
 The impossibility of ‘real-life’ word problems (according to Bakhtin, Lacan, Zizek and Baudrillard).
 Discourse 31(1), 61-74.